kptdev/kpt/site/reference/pkg/update/README.md

 VERSION:
   A git tag, branch, ref or commit.
 Specified after the local_package with @ -- pkg@version.
-  Defaults the local package version that was last fetched.
+  Defaults the ref specified in the Upstream section of the package Kptfile.

   Version types:
     * branch: update the local contents to the tip of the remote branch